When: June 25 – 29, 2019

 FAQs for parents

+What kind of camp is GEAR UP U?
 GEAR UP U is an overnight academic camp that focuses on high school preparation, college and career planning, and leadership development.

-West Virginia GEAR UP is a federally funded grant program intended to help you and your child plan, apply, and pay for education or training beyond high school.
+What/who is GEAR UP?
+West Virginia GEAR UP is a federally funded grant program intended to help you and your student plan, apply, and pay for education or training beyond high school.

-As a parent, we expect you to make sure your child understands the GEAR UP U rules and expectations.
-If your child breaks the rules, you will be responsible for picking him or her up early.
-You are also expected to provide or arrange for transportation to and from Concord University and to help your child prepare/pack for camp.
+What are my responsibilities?
+As a parent, we expect you to make sure your student understands the GEAR UP U rules and expectations.
+If your student breaks the rules, you will be responsible for picking him or her up early.
+You are also expected to provide or arrange for transportation to and from West Virginia State University and to help your student prepare/pack for camp.

+Who else will be there?
 Students from each of West Virginia GEAR UP’s high schools will attend.
-WV GEAR UP serves schools in 10 counties and there will be approximately 200 students at camp.
+WV GEAR UP serves schools in 10 counties and there will be between 200 – 250 students at camp.

+Who supervises camp, and who will keep my student safe?
 Safety and supervision are very important to us.
 GEAR UP U will have a full staff, which includes the following:

 - Professional staff members from West Virginia GEAR UP

 - Camp supervisors who also work in West Virginia GEAR UP schools (teachers, counselors and principals)

 Additionally, medical and liability insurance have been purchased by camp organizers in case of an emergency.